ETNOLIGA:

 A separate fair play classification is conducted for players and teams: yellow card -1, red card -3, white card +2.
 In case of a second yellow card, a total of 3 points are deducted.
 For a yellow and then a direct red, a total of 4 points are deducted.

 Walkover means verification of the match result to 0:5.
 If the goal difference at the end of the match is equal to or greater than 5 to the detriment of the penalized club, then the actual result of the match stands.
-Also, 3 fair play points are subtracted from the losing team.
+A second walkover may result in expulsion from the competition (in such a case, all of the team’s previous results will be annulled).

 League standings are determined in the following order: (T) Total points from both additional activities and match results; (P) Points earned in matches (3 for a win, 1 for a draw, 0 for a loss); (FP) Fair play ranking, (G) Goal difference; Number of goals scored, Head-to-head result between tied teams; Draw (if all other criteria remain equal).